It’s Time To Think About Leadership Differently

 Adaptive Challenges

 Have you ever wondered why things are a bit more difficult at work recently?
 Do the types of challenges your team faces every day somehow just seem harder and more complex?
-Ever feel like it’s taking longer to get things done because you just can’t get people’s attention on the real issue?
+Does it take longer to get things done because you can’t get people’s attention on the real issue?
 Well, it’s true.
 And it’s not just you.
+Complexity is increasing and these adaptive challenges require leaders to think differently about solving them.

 With the acceleration of rapid, disruptive change in the world, in technology, and in connectivity, challenges are becoming increasingly complex.
-It’s no longer enough to do things better, faster, or cheaper when we are facing challenges that require us to do things differently.
-They require us to adapt in ways we’ve never had to before.
-All this adapting is not easy.
-It can cause us to lose things we have grown attached to and can cause people and organizations to make trade-offs in what has been important to them in the past.
-As you might imagine, these kinds of challenges also require leaders to think and act differently.
+It’s no longer enough to do things better, faster, or cheaper when our challenges require us to do things differently.
+We must adapt in ways we’ve never had to before.
+And all this adapting is not easy.
+It can cause us to lose things we have grown attached to.
+And it can cause people and organizations to make trade-offs on what was important in the past.
+These kinds of challenges also require leaders to think and act differently.

 Adaptive Leadership

-Adaptive leadership requires leaders to think differently.
-Traditional leadership defaults to having someone in charge make decisions and then tell people what to do, but in the face of more complex adaptive challenges, this approach can fail miserably.
-Getting people to adapt requires leaders to exercise a more inclusive style of leadership.
-They must learn to mobilize people to collaborate to solve problems or face opportunities when there is not a clear path forward because these challenges are too big to be solved by one person’s expertise.
+Adaptive leadership requires leaders to think differently to manage the complexity.
+Traditional leadership defaults to someone in charge telling people what to do, but in the face of adaptive challenges, this approach fails miserably.
+Getting people to adapt requires a more inclusive style of leadership.
+Leaders must mobilize people to collaborate to solve problems or opportunities when there is not a clear path forward because these challenges are bigger than any one person’s expertise.
+This is a new skill.

 Overcoming Adaptive Challenges

-With the increasing pace of change in today’s organizations, the challenges leaders and teams face are becoming increasingly adaptive.
+With the increasing pace of change, the challenges leaders and teams face are becoming increasingly adaptive.
 Here are a few examples of how adaptive challenges push organizations to think differently.

 TECHNOLOGY: